 1) Only nest crystal singing bowls together that are 2 inches or more apart in size.
 This means that it is okay to nest a 8 inch bowl within a 10 inch bowl, but not a 9 inch bowl within a 10 inch bowl.

 3) Wrap each nested bowl with cloth or bubble wrap so that there is no way for the crystal singing bowls to touch each other.
 The padding should be thick enough so that, for example, a 10 inch bowl is snugly within a 12 inch bowl without moving around.
-Placing a thin layer of clothe and then having the nested bowl moving around in the larger bowl is not a safe nesting technique.
+Having too thin of padding so that the nested bowl moves around in the larger bowl is not a safe nesting technique.

 4) Make sure the largest bowl in the carrying case is securely in the carrying case.
 It is not a good idea to nest two bowls within a 12 inch bowl, and then put the 12 inch bowl in a 16 inch carrying case.
+The 12 inch bowl will move around too much.
 Please use the appropriate sized carrying cases for the largest bowl in the nesting group.

-5) Our Special Purple Sunreed carrying cases have the thickest sturdiest padding we have found used in any singing bowl carrying case made.
+6) Our SUNREED QUALITY PURPLE CRYSTAL SINGING BOWL CARRYING CASE 8"-14" has the thickest sturdiest padding we have found used in any singing bowl carrying case made.
 They have excellent webbed nylon fabric, and the straps, stitching, and zippers are as good as we have seen anywhere.
 We have tried many many types of carrying cases, and truly have found these to be the safest and best made cases available.
 See these cases here.

 We hope to generate care more than concern through this article.
 Again, we have nested bowls successfully for decades.
 Care and common sense go a long way in this process.
 Not only packing the bowls well inside of each other, but in your vehicle is worth consideration.
 Can they 'slosh' around in traffic?
 Are they firm but not over-packed with other items?
 If it were the only item in a car, I might buckle a bag in a car seat vs. leaving it alone to move suddenly if I have to brake or hit large bumps, etc. Can anything heavy fall over on it?
 The only bowls we have directly seen broken were from strong mishandling.
 (We have found, for instance, that bowls do not like to be dropped off of table tops, or have 10 pound candle holders dropped on top of them....)